emmawirtt/cauinnovationlab/index.md

 ---
 # Home

+:grin: Welcome!
+On this website you will have access to everything the innovation lab has to offer :grin:
+From learning more about programming languages, to finding a mentor, to learning more about jobs at Dell, we have it all!
+:hugs: Stay for a bit and explore! :hugs:

 You can use the [editor on GitHub](https://github.com/emmawirtt/cauinnovationlab/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.